Particular/docs.particular.net/nservicebus/gateway/troubleshooting.md

 ## Persistence support

 The Gateways requires NServiceBus persistence to operate, however, not all persistences support it.
 Currently, the Gateway is supported only by InMemory, RavenDB and NHibernate persistences.
-If the configured persistence doesn't support Gateway, then the `The selected persistence doesn't have support for gateway deduplication storage.
-Please configure one that supports gateway deduplication storage.` exception will be thrown at endpoint startup.
+If the configured persistence doesn't support Gateway, then the `The selected persistence doesn't have support for gateway deduplication storage.` exception will be thrown at endpoint startup.

 ## Corrupted urlacls